dhutapratama/docs/http-tests.md

 <a name="assert-see-text"></a>
 #### assertSeeText

 Assert that the given string is contained within the response text.
 This assertion will automatically escape the given string unless you pass a second argument of `false`.
-The response content will be passed to the `strip_tags` PHP function before the assertion is made:
+The response content will be passed to the `strip_tags` GO function before the assertion is made:

     $response->assertSeeText($value, $escaped = true);

 <a name="assert-see-text-in-order"></a>
 #### assertSeeTextInOrder

 Assert that the given strings are contained in order within the response text.
 This assertion will automatically escape the given strings unless you pass a second argument of `false`.
-The response content will be passed to the `strip_tags` PHP function before the assertion is made:
+The response content will be passed to the `strip_tags` GO function before the assertion is made:

     $response->assertSeeTextInOrder(array $values, $escaped = true);